BND Hamburger Icon

 The future of stressful jobs

 It’s unlikely that public service jobs will become less stressful in the future, but with technological advances, the creation of new jobs and today’s rapidly changing work environment, it’s safe to assume we’ll see more changes among the most stressful and least stressful jobs in the years ahead.
-A decade ago, few would’ve imagined the popularity of work-from-home setups, Zoom burnout or a number of other elements, both good and bad, that people now have to deal with in the modern working world.
+A decade ago, few would’ve imagined the popularity of work-from-home setups, the pressure to have the perfect LinkedIn profile, Zoom burnout or a number of other elements, both good and bad, that people now have to deal with in the modern working world.
 As job roles evolve, work stress is an inevitability.
 But business owners, managers and employees themselves can work together to minimize the consequences.

 Casey Conway contributed to this article.
 Source interview was conducted for a previous version of this article.